| | |

 but it need not be polished.

 In week 11 of the spring semester:

-Submit the final version of your paper as a PDF file sent to your advisor,
+Submit the completed senior thesis document as a PDF file sent to your advisor

 Give an oral presentation of your work.

 Submit copies of your abstract for the book of senior thesis abstracts,